So everyone can be a hero.

 Highly recommended: check out Jennifer Kretchmer’s Accessibility in Gaming Resources as well.
 (Support her if you can!)

 - WCAG 2.2 Working Draft from the World Wide Web Consortium: WCAG are the industry standard guidelines informing web accessibility.
+They’re from the same organization that coordinates the HTML guidelines, for example – the World Wide Web Consortium.

 - Worried about time and expense?
 There are simple tests that can get you started on accessibility that anyone can do.
 TetraLogical has a playlist of short videos with transcripts on how you can get started with checking for common issues.